ooyala/atlantis-aquarium/README.md

 * vagrant 1.7.2 or later

 # Bootstrap

+The following steps are needed in order to bootstrap atlantis aquarium.
+They are recorded in **makeitso.sh** script as well.

 Control is primarily through the controller, **bin/atlantis-aquarium** (which should probably become a gem or other easily-installable package at some point).

-Initial bootstrap can also be done using the **makeitso.sh** script.

 ```
 $bin/atlantis-aquarium